donejs/donejs/docs/guide.md

 ### Implement view model behavior

-Now that we identified the view model properties we need and created the models necessary to load them we can [define](http://canjs.com/docs/can.Map.prototype.define.html) the `states`, `state`, `cities` and `city` properties in the view-model at `pmo/restaurant/list/list.js`:
+Now that we have identified the view model properties needed and have created the models necessary to load them, we can [define](http://canjs.com/docs/can.Map.prototype.define.html) the `states`, `state`, `cities` and `city` properties in the view-model at `pmo/restaurant/list/list.js`:

 ```js
 import Component from 'can/component/';